kdeldycke/kevin-deldycke-blog/content/2006/hardware-commands.md

   $ dd if=/dev/zero of=/dev/hda
   ```

-- Same as above but for paranoïd, as random bits will be written 3 times before performing the "low-level format" (i.e. writting zeros):
+- Same as above but for paranoïd, as random bits will be written 3 times before performing the "low-level format" (i.e. writing zeros):

   ```shell-session
   $ shred --verbose --force --iterations=3 --zero /dev/hda